AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Low-Cost Hardware System

-\section{Low-Cost \rob Hardware System}
+\section{Low-Cost Hardware System}

-We develop \textbf{\rob}, a low-cost hardware system tailored for real-world application and seamless integration into domestic and office environments to perform common human tasks.
-The design adheres to four key requirements: 1) \textbf{Affordability:} The robot’s configuration and component selection should be optimized for cost efficiency; 2) \textbf{Whole-Body Mobility:} Navigate different locations and execute tasks at various heights; 3) \textbf{Minimal Footprint:} Compact design to facilitate movement through confined spaces; 4) \textbf{Without On-site Assistance:} Recover from failures fully remotely.
+The hardware design of \rob follows a core principle: minimizing joint torque requirements through mechanical structure so that the entire system can be built from low-cost off-the-shelf components without sacrificing precision or workspace.
+Specifically, the design satisfies four requirements: 1) \textbf{Affordability:} joint configuration and component selection are optimized for cost efficiency; 2) \textbf{Whole-Body Mobility:} navigate different locations and execute tasks at various heights; 3) \textbf{Minimal Footprint:} compact design to pass through confined spaces; 4) \textbf{Without On-site Assistance:} recover from failures fully remotely.
+Core parameters are summarized in~\cref{tab:robot_parameters}.

-\paragraph{Morphology} A well-designed mechanical structure is crucial for cost-effective task completion.
-As illustrated in~\cref{fig:main}, the robot features lifting rails supporting its upper body, SCARA-like arms with dexterous wrists, and a differential-drive mobile base.